-As noted in section 6.2.1 Data sources, winter crops are planted irregularly and do not appear to be related to water availability.
-The model was configured to replicate average winter diversions rather than replicate the time series of planted areas by calibrating a maximum winter crop area such that the average winter diversions match recorded over the assessment period.
+As noted in the Data sources section, winter crops are planted irregularly and do not appear to be related to water availability.
+The model was configured to use the crop planting decision application rates reported in the farm surveys.

 For properties with one summer and one winter crop type the planting decision for each crop is relatively simple: